 I. AP PEARANCE & CLEANLINESS50% A. Aisles must be kept clean.
 Feed and water pails should be neat, clean and removed from stalls/pens when not in use. В. Identification, such as stall cards, must be displayed.
 C. Manure must be removed from stalls/pens and placed in appropriate containers (not in trashcans).
 D. Additional decorations and county/chapter banner will count towards Herdsmen Award.
 E. the use of neck ropes, matching ropes, mats under the front of the cattle and well-kept beds will count toward the Herdsmen F. All county/chapter exhibitors dressed alike as a group will count toward award.
 0. Appearance of animals should be clean and well grnomed at all times.
 II.
-ED UCATIONAL VALUE FOR GENERAL PUBLIC25% A. Educational information concerning the species or breed being shown will count towards Herdsmen Award.
-B. No free-standing displays of any kind will be allowed.
+ED UCATIONAL VALUE FOR GENERAL PUBLIC25% A. Educational information concerning the species or breed being shown will count towards Herdsmen Award. В. No free-standing displays of any kind will be allowed.
 All educational information should be posted above pens or tie spaces III.
-CO NDUCT Α. Someone from each county/chapter should be present at all times during the day to man the county/chapter exhibit area.
+CO NDUCT A. Someone from each county/chapter should be present at all times during the day to man the county/chapter exhibit area. В. Cattle must be in barn during day when not being groomed or shown.

 Each county/chapter is the ambassador for their community.
 Your actions are being judged from the time you come to the Agricenter until you return home.
-The county/chapter scoring the highest in each species over the duration of their stay at the

-Fairgrounds will be named the Superior Herdsmen and will receive an appropriate award and the following dollar amounts:
+The county/chapter scoring the highest in each species over the duration of their stay at the Fairgrounds will be named the Superior Herdsmen and will receive an appropriate award and the following dollar amounts: